 But when my eldest daughter started to struggle, I knew we needed to do something different.
 So I researched symptoms and realized that she, and more than likely I, had ADHD.

-No one can answer this question for you except yourself and a medical professional.
-But, if you feel like you try really hard, but are just “missing something” or “just don’t get it” and are feeling anxious and depressed because of it, and you have many of the symptoms listed in this article, it is a good idea to look into whether or not you might have teenage ADHD.
+No one can answer whether you might have ADHD except for a medical professional.
+But, if you feel like you try really hard, but are just “missing something” or “just don’t get it” and are feeling anxious and depressed because of it, and you have many of the symptoms listed in this article, it is a good idea to look into whether or not you might be a teenage girl with ADHD.

-ADHD is a lifelong condition, and it doesn’t go away as we age, even if that was presumed to be the case back in the day.
+ADHD is a lifelong condition, and it doesn’t go away as we age.

 Sometimes it can be really hard to get diagnosed with ADHD as a teen girl because you’ve learned how to hide your symptoms.
 They may only come out in times of extreme stress because you’ve had to learn how to control your symptoms so that they are less noticeable to others.